KodeWorker/CircuitRouter/readme.md

 - 2019/05/10 add shapes for graph obstacles
 - 2019/05/13 unit tests for shapes
 - 2019/05/14 add parallelogram shape and dynamic-bounded grid and their unit tests
-- 2019/05/15 bug fixes and add dynamic-bounded grid with shortcuts for very large grid.
-The idea of this graph structure is inspired by the visibility graph and landmarks.
+- 2019/05/15 bug fixes and add dynamic-bounded grid with shortcuts for very large grid The idea of this graph structure is inspired by the visibility graph and landmarks
 - 2019/05/16 traversing cells to build a simpler graph is little bit slower
 - 2019/05/17 initiate DualityGraph
 - 2019/05/21 Done developing DualityGraph
+- 2019/05/22 add test cases for DualityGraph, parallelogram_shortcuts and parallelogram_shortcut_graph

 ## Todo List
-- unit tests for DualityGraph
 - write a research letter
 - hierarchical graph structure